 Hemp flower, also called CBD flower, is a fairly new concept.
 Is it the same as marijuana?
-Does it have the same wellness benefits of CBD oil?
-The widespread acceptance of CBD, largely due to the fact that CBD doesn’t get you high, has led to CBD available in many forms, ranging from oils, lotions, candies, and yes, even as CBD flower that you can smoke.
+Does it do the same thing as CBD oil?
+Since CBD doesn’t get you high, there has been an explosion in popularity for cannabis hemp products.
+CBD is now widely available in many forms, ranging from oils, lotions, candies, and yes, even as dried CBD hemp flower buds that you can smoke.

 What is CBD Flower?

-Hemp is a term used to classify varieties of the Cannabis sativa plant that contain not more than 0.3% of the psychoactive compound called THC.
-Because federal law only regulates hemp’s THC level, farmers across America are free to grow the same plant with high levels of CBD with legal levels of THC.
+Hemp is a term used to classify varieties of the Cannabis sativa plant that contain trace amounts of the psychoactive compound called THC.
+Because federal law only regulates hemp’s THC level, farmers across America are free to grow cannabis hemp plant strains with high levels of CBD and legal levels of less than 0.3 percent THC.

-After being shunned for over decades, hemp-derived products are once again in the spotlight.
-Hempseed oil is found in salad dressings, paint, and many body care products.
+After being shunned for over decades, hemp-derived products using the whole plant are once again in the spotlight.
+Hempseed oil can be found in salad dressings and body care products.
 The stalk’s fibers are used in clothing, construction materials, paper, and much more.
 Farmers also harvest the hemp flowers for CBD.
 And that’s where things get interesting.

-Although hemp flower is commonly processed to create CBD oil, it turns out that you can consume the flower itself to get the same effects.
+Although hemp flower is commonly processed to create CBD products, it turns out that you can consume the CBD rich hemp flower itself to get the same effects.

 Hemp Flower vs Marijuana

 The difference between hemp and marijuana is a confusing subject to tackle.
 Because the two terms have been used interchangeably for years, the difference becomes a little fuzzy.
 It’s important to make a distinction, though.
-They are entirely different in their effects.
+They are entirely different in what they do.

 Does Hemp Smell Like Weed?

-Yes, hemp flower looks and smells just like marijuana.
-Because hemp is a cannabis plant, hemp flower is indistinguishable from marijuana by smell.
+Yes, hemp flower strains look and smell just like marijuana.
+Because hemp is a cannabis plant, hemp flower is almost indistinguishable from marijuana.

 Although hemp doesn’t contain much THC, the smell of cannabis doesn’t come from THC.
-The strong odor of marijuana actually has no bearing on its THC content but THC has no odor.
+The strong odor of marijuana actually has no bearing on its THC content, since THC has no odor.
 The scent of cannabis comes from aromatic molecules called terpenes.

-Different strains have different terpenes.
+Different hemp strains have different terpenes.
 And different terpenes ratios create different scents.
-There are strains of cannabis that smell fruity, earthy, floral, and so on.
+There are cannabis hemp strains that smell fruity, earthy, floral, and so on.